-In circumstances where the pharmacy refuse to split tablets and staff are required to undertake the splitting of tablets a tablet cutter should be used (which can be purchased from a pharmacy).
-The dose required should be given to the service user and then the remaining part of the tablet must be disposed of as per the organisation's disposal procedures.
-It should not be placed back into the medicine bottle/packet (see section 7.8 for halving warfarin).
-It is best practice that service users have their own pill cutters/crushers).
+In exceptional circumstances if staff are required to undertake splitting tablets using a tablet cutter, the dose required should be given to the service user and then the remaining part of the tablet must be disposed of as per the organisation's disposal procedures.
+It should not be placed back into the medicine bottle (see section 7.8 for halving warfarin).